 - If you are a female, a small tampon can be soaked in contrast and inserted into your vagina.

-can also be used to deliver air.
+The rectal catheter can also be used to deliver air.
 Air may be pumped in or removed through the catheter to help us see your rectum on the scan.
 A thin wire may also be placed near your anus.
 These will be removed at the end of your simulation and will not be used again until your treatment begins.
 This will take about 30 minutes.

 Throughout your simulation, you will feel the table move to different positions.
 The lights in the room will turn on and off and you will see red laser lights on each wall.
 Your therapists use these laser lights as a guide when they position you on the table.
 Do not look directly into the red beam because it may hurt your eyes.